mghotbi/DspikeIn/README.md

 # please refer to the instructions in our upcoming paper.

 # Merge the spiked species
-# merge_method = "max": Selects the maximum abundance among ASVs of the spiked species,
-# ensuring the most abundant ASV is retained.
+# merge_method = "max": Selects the maximum abundance among OTUs/ASVs of the spiked species, ensuring the most abundant ASV is retained.
-# merge_method = "sum": Sums the abundances of ASVs of the spiked species,
-# providing a cumulative total.
+# merge_method = "sum": Sums the abundances of OTUs/ASVs of the spiked species, providing a cumulative total.

 species_name <- "Tetragenococcus_halophilus"